alexrivadeneira/i2wd/week3/outline.md

 * Add the cloud image to your webpage using an ```<img>``` tag.
 Remember the ```src="cloud.png"``` attribute!
 * The image is a little big for the webpage.
 Write a class  selector to change the ```width``` property of your image to make it smaller.
 (300px will probably do it but feel free to experiment with the size).
 * Don't forget to add your new class as an attribute on your image!
-* In your class selector for your image, set the following properties:
+* In your class selector for your image, also set the following properties in addition to width:
 ```
 position: absolute;
 left: 0%;